veedar/docs/docs/metasploit.md

 load <plugin> - loads plugin
 loadpath <path> - loads a directory in the path unload <plugin>

+workspace - shows the workspaces workspace -a <name> - creates (and switches to) new workspace workspace <name> - switches workspaces
 ```
 ### Search
 ```